isazeberio/kodaqs-cli_git_docker/cli.md

 Typing `ls` and pressing `Enter` will show you a list of all the files and directories in the current directory.
 This is useful for getting an overview of what is in the directory.

-In the example below, the output of `ls` shows that there are three files `cli.md`, `LICENSE` and `README.md` in the current directory.
+In the example below, the output of `ls` shows that there are some files including `cli.md`, `LICENSE` and `README.md` in the current directory.
+Note the exact output may vary from the screenshot.

 Combine `ls` with the `-l`, `-s` and `-a` flags to get more detailed information about the files and directories, such as permissions, ownership, size, and modification date, and to show hidden files.
 In the example below, the output of